Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Dr. Al Shalabi is currently a Research and Teaching Associate at The Petroleum Institute (PI) in Abu Dhabi, UAE.
-He obtained is BASc in petroleum engineering from the PI in June 2009 and is PhD from the University of Texas at Austin, Texas, USA in 2015.
-Dr. Al Shalabi has authored and co-authored more than 30 scientific journal papers and conference proceedings and delivered several presentations at international conferences.
-He serves as a reviewer for reputable international journals including the SPE journal, Journal of Petroleum Science and Engineering, and Journal of Petroleum Science and Technology.
-Dr. Al Shalabi has been awarded a number of educational and research awards including the International Well Control Forum (IWFC) certificate during his bachelor study.
-He has been a member of SPE since 2006.
+Dr. Emad Walid Al Shalabi is currently a research and teaching associate at Khalifa University of Science and Technology, Petroleum Institute in Abu Dhabi, UAE.
+He holds BSc, MSc, and PhD degrees, all in petroleum engineering.
+Obtaining his PhD from The University of Texas at Austin, Dr. Al Shalabi has authored and co-authored more than 40 scientific journal papers, conference proceedings, and delivered several presentations at international conferences.
+His research interests are focused on enhanced/improved-oil recovery techniques (EOR/IOR), reservoir engineering, asphaltene precipitation and modelling, tight unconventional resources, and reservoir simulation and modelling.
+He serves as a reviewer for reputable international journals, including the SPE Journal, the SPE Reservoir Engineering and Evaluation, and the Journal of petroleum science and engineering.
+Dr. Al Shalabi has been awarded a number of educational and research awards such as the International Well Control Forum (IWFC) certificate during his Bachelor Study (December 2008).
+He has been an SPE member since 2006.

 Research and Teaching Associate, Petroleum Engineering Department, The Petroleum Institute, UAE

-Professor, Department of Petroleum and Geosystems Engineering, University of Texas, USA
+Professor, Hildebrand Department of Petroleum and Geosystems Engineering, The University of Texas at Austin, USA

 We are always looking for ways to improve customer experience on Elsevier.com.